Coding89/stripe-data-consolidation/README.md

 2) Schema Normalisation (Transformation):
    - Historical grouping: It manually maps and groups hardcoded legacy data structures (2021-2023)
    - Column alignment: It programmatically maps and renames legacy column headers to match the modern Stripe format.
-For example, standardising "amount" and "customer_facing_amount" into just "amount").
+For example, standardising "amount" and "customer_facing_amount" into just "amount".
    - Data Type safety: It handles mixed date formats across the years by converting the "created_utc" strings into proper queryable datetime objects.

 3) Consolidated Loading: